-Prenatal Growth: Prenatal growth refers to the development and growth of a fetus within the womb.
+Prenatal growth refers to the development and growth of a fetus within the womb.
 It is a critical phase that occurs during pregnancy and is divided into several stages:

+Zygote:

+The initial stage of prenatal development begins with the fusion of sperm and egg to form a zygote.
+The zygote undergoes multiple rounds of cell division, leading to the formation of a blastocyst.

+Embryonic Period:

+During this phase, which lasts from the second to the eighth week of gestation, the major organs and body systems begin to form.
+It is a period of rapid and critical development.

+Fetal Period:

-- 1. Zygote: The initial stage of prenatal development begins with the fusion of sperm and egg to form a zygote.
-The zygote undergoes multiple rounds of cell division, leading to the formation of a blastocyst. - 2.
-Embryonic Period: During this phase, which lasts from the second to the eighth week of gestation, the major organs and body systems begin to form.
-It is a period of rapid and critical development. - 3.
-Fetal Period: From the ninth week until birth, the developing organism is referred to as a fetus.
-During this period, the fetus continues to grow and mature.
-Growth is especially rapid during the second trimester.
+- From the ninth week until birth, the developing organism is referred to as a fetus. - During this period, the fetus continues to grow and mature. - Growth is especially rapid during the second trimester.

 Postnatal Growth and Maturation: Postnatal growth begins at birth and continues until adulthood.

-It is characterized by various stages and milestones:
+Infancy

-1. Infancy: The first year of life is a period of rapid growth.
+The first year of life is a period of rapid growth.
 Infants typically double their birth weight by the age of 56 months and triple it by their first birthday.